wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/flow/robotic-process-automation/includes/3-tasks.md

 Power Automate Desktop can both capture the steps performed by the user and edit the steps in desktop flows.

-the user can record tasks with
+The user can record tasks with

 - Desktop recorder: Records the steps on Windows native applications.
 - Web recorder: Records steps in a browser for web applications.